-It is rare to find a multi-purpose welding machine in the starter category but the Super Deal has the ability to handle both MIG welding and Flux Core Welding and is highly recommended - in part because of it is powered by 120v.
+It is rare to find a good multi-purpose welding machine in the starter category but the Super Deal has the ability to handle both MIG welding and Flux Core Welding and is highly recommended - in part because of it is powered by 120v.

 Wire welding machines are not really considered that powerful; however, the Super Deal Black Commercial MIG 130AC Flux Core Wire Automatic Feed Welding machine runs on 110V/60Hz single-phase voltage and has a duty cycle of 10% at 105 AMP and 35% at 60 AMP.

 This Welding machine is a nice lightweight portable machine at 36.8 pounds with a sturdy handle on the top, which makes transportation easy.
 This welding machine is attractively priced.